 3.1 Identification of the preferred physical factors of boutiques by Instagram users

-The results of descriptive statistics for all categories examined, lead to the identification of factors affecting the of Instagram users’ preferences regarding the indoor environment of boutiques.
+The results of descriptive statistics for all categories examined, lead to the identification of factors affecting the Instagram users’ preferences regarding the indoor environment of boutiques.
 In terms of showcase, clothing racks (78%) are the most and mannequins (16%) as the least influential factor, and for lightings, hidden lighting were present in most images (76%) and wall lightings were in only 4% of images.
 Stone (76%) and plaster (74%) were identified as the most used materials and brick (6%) was the least used material.
 In relation to the most used form type, sharp-edged forms were present in 86% of the images.
 Among the types of seating, puffs (22%) were preferred the most, and stools (4%) were preferred the least when compared to other types.

 Saturation and value of colors have a range of 0 to 100 and hue of colors has a range of 0 to 360 degrees (color wheel).
 The results of the HSV mean of the selected images indicate high color value (m: 63.26) and low color saturation (m: 19.16).
 The average hue of the images is 89.66 ° which, is in the range of cool colors: green-yellow (90 °).
 The RGB range is between 0 and 255 and indicates the concentration of the main colors (red, green, blue), so that 0 indicates the lowest and 255 indicates the highest concentration.
 The obtained averages show the red color spectrum as the colors with the highest concentration (m: 156.28) and the blue color spectrum as the colors with the lowest concentration (m: 136.38).
 Considering green as the most used hue, the concentration of its color spectrum in RGB is moderate (m: 147.46) (Table 4).